| Prevention Schools normally use anti-virus software to limit potential damage

 and suggest that they are wary of viruses and think twice before

+opening attachments and downloading files.
 Make regular back-up copies (onto floppy disc, CD, Zip drives,

 etc) of the files that are important to you.
 This way, if there